 Vista draws on its decades-long experience with facilities engineering design to provide a wide range of capabilities to the refining industry.
 We provide extensive consultation on how to best implement cost-saving initiatives and enhance long-term refinery profitability.

 Gasification processes convert low-value feedstocks (biomass or other fuel sources) into marketable products, like syngas.
 It’s a clean and reliable way to monetize low-value feedstocks to produce high-quality end products.

 Hydrocracking is one of the most common methods of producing products like kerosene, naphtha, or jet fuel from the components of heavy oil.
-Hydrocracking plants usually combine two processes, including hydrogenation and catalytic cracking, to convert refinery feedstocks into valuable end products.
+Hydrocracking plants usually combine two processes, including hydrogenation and catalytic cracking, to convert feedstocks into valuable end products.

 Residue upgrading processes help refiners monetize their operations.
 Hydrogen is added to refined residue to produce high-quality, low-sulphur products.